Morphology Instruction: A Secondary Meta-Analysis

 A Discussion of the Phonics Instruction Meta-Analysis Data:

-While overall, the effect size found by Hattie and the NRP paper for phonics and analytic phonics is higher than the effect size for morphology instruction found by Dr. Bowers, Dr. Goodwin, Dr. Galuschka, and Dr. Reed, some of the more specific effect sizes found in the meta-analysis paper, specifically in regards to the effect of MI on less able students, and primary students are exceptionally impressive, when compared to the equivalent effect sizes for phonics instruction, according to the NRP paper.
-Moreover, the differences found between the overall effect size for phonics instruction, and morphology instruction are not really all that statistically significant.
+Overall, the MI results were more impressive.
+Moreover, the effect sizes found for MI on less able students, and primary students are exceptionally impressive, when compared to the equivalent effect sizes for phonics instruction, according to the NRP paper.
 That being said, it is hard to draw firm conclusions, when we consider the differences in statistical power.
-The phonics effect sizes are drawing from literally over a thousand studies, whereas the morphology instruction meta-analyses are drawing from less than 30 studies.
+There have been thousands of studies done on phonics instruction, whereas the morphology instruction meta-analyses are drawing from less than 30 studies.
 Moreover, the most impressive morphology instruction effect sizes are drawn from even less studies.
 For example, the largest effect size found came from only 6 of these studies.

 Written by Nathaniel Hansford